icebert04/icebert04.github.io/_posts/2018-6-15-love-from-the-kitchen.md

 Things get pretty shallow outside of our Immediate Family circle.
 We got back-stabbing relatives, ex-friends and ex-lovers, hypocrite co-workers, etc.
 Only seldom we see and hear stories of extra-ordinary love from strangers and outsider.

 Mine started from the kitchen.
-Ka-Ising (Felicia Manalo) is her name.
+Ka-Ising is her name.
 She works as **"The Cook"** for my Lola in a 10 hectare property in Balayan Batangas.
-Every morning, Ka-Ising wakes up very early to take that 3 kilometer walk from her place to my Lola's mango orchard.
+Every morning, Ka-Ising wakes up very early to take that 3 kilometer walk from her place to my Lola's residence.
+From there Felicia Manalo (her full name), will start the wood (fallen from the mango trees) by only using a steel pipe to initiate the fire.

+She will start first with our freshly brewed **"Kapeng Barako"** or Batangas Coffee.